A vanishing result for a Casson-type instanton invariant: Introduction

 In our situation the Casson-type instanton moduli space is compact and zero-dimensional.
 We will show that a compact two-dimensional $PU(2)$ monopole moduli space can be found, and that the $S^1$ quotient yields an oriented cobordism between the Casson-type moduli space and the empty space.
 This implies that the algebraic count is zero, so the Casson-type invariant vanishes. \\

 Technically our approach to transversality is essentially different from Feehan and Leness's who have used holonomy perturbations as well in earlier versions of their work \cite{FL2}.
-In their situation the holonomy pertubation term of the curvature equation becomes zero if the spinor vanishes, which is fine in their situation as the instanton moduli space can already be made regular by perturbing the metric, this fact being not true in our situation.
+In their situation the holonomy pertubation term of the curvature equation becomes zero if the spinor vanishes.
+This is fine if one still can make this locus regular, for instance, in their situation by perturbing the Riemannian metric.
+However, this is not possible in our situation as we will have an instanton moduli space of flat connections.
 Secondly, their holonomy perturbations are supported in a finite number of balls on the manifold, and they require elaborate arguments that imply that local reducibility for the connection component of the monopoles imply global reducibility.
 This continuation theorem seems to fail for instantons, see the Remark 5.24 in \cite{FL2}, and so we cannot apply their technique to get generic regularity of the instanton moduli space.
-Apparently their `indirect' way to kill the cokernels of the derivative of the parametrised monopole map is needed so that they allow glueing theory in their program of proving Witten's conjecture.
+Apparently, their `indirect' way to kill the cokernels of the derivative of the parametrised monopole map is necessary to allow the development of glueing theory in their program of proving Witten's conjecture.

-In our situation we cannot allow the holonomy perturbation term of the curvature equation vanish if the spinor component vanishes.
+In our situation we cannot allow the holonomy perturbation term of the curvature equation to vanish if the spinor component vanishes.
 On the other hand, we need to add somewhat artificial cut-off factors in the perturbed monopole equations in order to obtain an a-priori bound on the spinor component.
 As we do not have control of this cut-off factor for a sequence of monopoles that `goes to infinity' we use a second cut-off factor that vanishes for a sequence tending to infinity.
 As a result, the monopoles (and instantons) appearing in the lower strata appear all without holonomy perturbations.
 There we use classical perturbations to obtain regularity, following Teleman \cite{T}.
 Similarly, classical perturbations were also studied by Feehan in \cite{F}. \\

 From the point of view of investigating invariants of smooth four-manifold our vanishing result is negative.
-However, it appears that this result has relevance to Teleman's classification program on complex surfaces of class VII \cite{T2,T4}, and in this perspective, it is rather a positive result. \\
+However, it appears that this result has relevance to Teleman's classification program on complex surfaces of class VII \cite{T2,T4}, and in this perspective, it is rather a positive result.
+We discuss this briefly in Section \ref{Teleman's program} below. \\